Last Updated on

-This can be pretty scary but once you understand what it is and how you can solve this problem, you will feel a lot more at ease.
-So, if you ever encounter this error message, check out the information below on how you can tackle it and solve this problem with ease.
+This can be pretty scary, but once you understand what it is and how you can solve this problem, you will feel a lot more at ease.
+So, if you ever encounter this error message, refer to the information below on how you can tackle it and solve this problem with ease.

 What Is TPM?

 TPM is short for Trusted Platform Module is a chip in your laptop’s motherboard that is used to carry out cryptographic operations in your Dell laptop’s systems.

 It is used to secure the hardware of your laptop through integrated cryptographic keys – so basically, it helps protect your laptop from security issues and malware.

 Different computer systems use it to authorize and authenticate files and data.
 This error message crops up when your TPM processes, and thus part of your laptop’s security, are compromised.

 BitLocker’s functionalities that are used by Windows can be behind this, but BitLocker is also critical in its own right, and disabling it can lead to other issues with your laptop.

 So, while the simple fix may be to just disable BitLocker – it’s not the best way to go.

 So, how else can you solve this problem?

 Let’s check out some methods that you can try.